FDA-Device2026-07-01Class IIPROCESSING DEFECT

 Don't want to check this manually?

-We email you a Sunday digest of new federal recalls relevant to parents — free, no credit card.
+We email you a Sunday digest of new federal recalls relevant to your household — free, no credit card.
 Or upgrade to as-it-happens alerts for the brands you actually own.

 Get the Sunday Brief